Skip to main content

 A person votes at a polling site for the presidential primary election on Tuesday, March 12, 2024, in Atlanta.
 (AP Photo/Brynn Anderson) (Brynn Anderson, Copyright 2024 The Associated Press.
 All rights reserved.)

 While the race for president is getting much of the attention in the 2024 election cycle, Georgia voters will also be electing officials for local, state, and federal office this year.
-Some of those races will be on the ballot for the state’s primary on May 21.
+Many races were decided in the May 21 primary, or in the June 18 runoff, while others won’t be decided until the general election.

 Recommended Videos

-In Southeast Georgia, there will only be a few legislative races on the primary ballot, as most seats are not contested or will only appear on ballots in the general election.
-Most of the races on the ballot will be for local offices, such as sheriff, county commission, and school board.
+In Southeast Georgia, most legislative seats are not contested or will only appear on ballots in the general election.
+This year’s election also includes local offices, such as sheriff, county commission, and school board.

-Scroll down to continue reading about the primaries for Congress, the state legislature, state judges, and a district attorney, as well as the party questions.
-To see who is on local ballots, go directly to voter’s guides for Brantley, Camden, Charlton, Clinch, Glynn, Pierce, and Ware counties.
+Scroll down to continue reading about the elections for Congress, the state legislature, state judges, and a district attorney.
+To see who is on local ballots, go directly to voter’s guides for Brantley, Camden, Charlton, Clinch, Glynn, Pierce, and Ware counties, though most county-level races have already been decided.

 Supreme Court of Georgia

-One of the nine seats on the state Supreme Court is up for election this year, with Justice Andrew Pinson drawing a challenger.
-The race is non-partisan, and will appear on a ballot for every Georgia voter in the primary.
+One of the nine seats on the state Supreme Court was up for election this year.
+Justice Andrew Pinson defeated his challenger, John Barrow, in the May primary.

 Judge of the Court of Appeals

 The Georgia Court of Appeals is made up of 15 judges, and hears cases from across the state.
-Judge M. Yvette Miller, who became the first Black woman to serve on the court when she was appointed in 1999, is retiring, and two candidates have filed for the election to replace her.
-This is a non-partisan race that will be on every primary ballot in the state.
+Judge M. Yvette Miller, who became the first Black woman to serve on the court when she was appointed in 1999, is retiring.
+In the May non-partisan election, Jeff Davis defeated Tabitha Ponder.

 Georgia’s 1st Congressional District

 One of Georgia’s 14 congressional districts, this district spans the entire coastline of Georgia, from the border with Florida, up to Savannah.
 In our area, it includes Brantley, Camden, Charlton, Glynn, Pierce, and Ware counties.
-While this race will appear on the primary ballots, neither party’s candidate faces primary opposition.
-Additionally, Joyce Marie Griggs will appear on the November general election ballot as an independent.
+While this race appeared on the primary ballots, neither party’s candidate faced primary opposition.

 REPUBLICAN CANDIDATE